-Getting kids to eat a balanced diet can be a headache.
-School lunches provide extra obstacles because you aren’t even there to monitor what your children are eating, but don’t lose hope yet.
-By using the helpful tips in this list below, you can learn how to pack the perfect school lunch -- one that is tempting, tasty and nutritious too!
+School lunches make it even more difficult to keep your kids' nutrition on track because you aren’t there to monitor what they are eating.
+Don’t lose hope yet.
+By using the helpful tips in this list below, you can learn how to pack the perfect school lunch — one that is tempting, tasty and nutritious too!

-According to the latest Dietary Guidelines for Americans released in 2010 by the USDA, one of the best ways to achieve a healthy diet is to begin with nutrient dense foods and beverages.
+According to the Dietary Guidelines for Americans released in 2010 by the USDA, one of the best ways to achieve a healthy diet is to start with nutrient-dense foods and beverages.
 This includes fruits, veggies, whole grains, low-fat milk products, seafood, lean meats, poultry, eggs, nuts, seeds and legumes.
-These are the building blocks of any healthy diet.
 When choosing foods to put in your children's lunches, try to make most of your choices from the list above.

 For example, some main course options might be:

 All of these foods are excellent choices because they are high in fiber, rich in nutrients and full of protein.

 Side dishes don't have to be full of chemicals, salt and sugar to be fun.
 Get creative and pick healthy sides that are nutritious and delicious.
 With tempting, kid-friendly choices like these, your children won't find themselves wandering off to the vending machine:

 Don't ruin your child's wholesome lunch by tossing in an unhealthy beverage full of added junk.
 The best choices are fresh water with lemon, low-fat milk and fruit juices like Mott's Wild Grape Surge.
 The 8-ounce bottles are the perfect serving size for little ones, and easy to pack.
 Plus, there are flavors, like apple-white grape and fruit punch, to add some variety.